 (f) The cost of using machines on the farm is cheaper in the long run compared with the cost of farm-labour that is always rising.

 In addition, large are of farm land can still be cultivated by the farmer during one cropping season in a mechanized system of farming

 Crop product can be processed into different products, more acceptable to consumers.
-In addition, surplus perishable products such as tomatoes, vegetables, milk and meat can be stored for a long time using the refrigerator arrd cold storage.
+In addition, surplus perishable products such as tomatoes, vegetables, milk and meat can be stored for a long time using the refrigerator and cold storage.

 (i) The use of machines in farming may attract young and educated persons to take up farming as- an- occupation.